 ARE THE BEST PENIS SIZE SURVEYS SELF-REPORTED?

-One might argue that the best surveys must be those carried out in large numbers over the Internet, using information provided by self-measuring respondents, similar to the penis survey conducted by the Penis Gym.
+One might argue that the best surveys must be those carried out in large numbers over the Internet, using information provided by self-measuring respondents.
 But what about those fooling around, the braggarts, and the outright liars?
 My assumption is that the chances are that a few, a very few, will provide misleading information and they will stand out (pardon the pun) from the rest.
 Sheer numbers will provide a fair indication of the averages.

 Penis size studies aren’t just a matter of curiosity.
 An accurate survey of penis sizes is useful towards both science and to yourself as you set individual goals for the penis size you want.
 Setting proper goals leads to getting penis enlargement results.
 Research scientists, when referring to a world-wide survey carried out for the manufacturers of Durex® condoms, explained: “The size of the penis is a key part of the equation as to whether or not a condom fits properly.
 If it does, it’s more likely to be used consistently and successfully.”

 PENIS SIZE SURVEY RESULTS: HOW DO YOU MEASURE UP?

 Scientists compared the results of erect penis length and circumference measurements.
 They showed that, in agreement with previous studies, there is a distribution of penis lengths and circumferences within a given population, characterized by an average value.
 “The further you get away from this average value, the fewer men report having penises with these sizes.
 While the ‘mythical’ well-endowed man with a very long and very wide penis does exist, there are not many of them about,” said the condom company, Durex, in reference to their penis size survey.

 The Durex® survey attracted 2,936 respondents: